S3-EU 1 : 1° CYCLE LICENCE

 1- a project site seen in its broadest vision, from the angle of the environment, i.e. in a material and socio-cultural dimension (cf. project theory course) and which engages students in an objective and subjective, descriptive and prospective reading

-2- the programming of a collective facility that is linked to the environment and allows for investigation of the environment: the general theme for the 2024-25 year is food.
+2- the programming of a community facility that is linked to the environment and allows for investigation of the environment: the general theme for the year 2025-26 is food.

 3- the art of building and constructive thinking as drivers of the project, considered through 4 questions: structural hierarchy, materiality, relationship to the ground and relationship to the sky.